 Ash Meadows National Wildlife is home to 27 plants and animal species that are found nowhere else in the world.
 Crystal Spring, which is known to gush a whopping 2,800 gallons of water per minute, are a key factor in wildlife at the refuge.
 In 1952, the endlessly interesting Desert Pupfish was discovered.
-Ash Meadows is the only place on earth where the Desert Pupfish, or Devil’s Hole Pupfish, can be located – at Devil’s Hole to be exact.
-President Truman declared Devil’s Hole and the Desert Pupfish to be listed as endangered, and was the very first official listing of endangered species.
-Its habitat is seriously protected, but visitors can still catch a glimpse from a fenced off tunnel within 50 feet of Devil’s Hole.
+Ash Meadows is the only place on earth Ash Meadows, Nevada is home to an astonishing 27 plants and animals that are found nowhere else in the world.
+Crystal Spring, which is known to gush a whopping 2,800 gallons of water per minute, is a key factor in wildlife at the refuge.
+In 1952, the fascinating desert pupfish was discovered within Ash Meadows—several different species in many different pools—and is the only place on earth where the Devils Hole desert pupfish lives.
+Found within the submerged labyrinth-style cave system at Devils Hole, President Truman declared the Devils Hole desert pupfish as the first ever species to be listed as endangered.
+Its extremely sensitive habitat is protected with limited access, but visitors can still catch a glimpse from a fenced-off tunnel within 50 feet of Devils Hole.
+The species and its habitat were officially protected in the 1950s, propelling it toward National Wildlife Refuge status by 1984.